JoelCodes/the-book-of-rxjs/section-1/04-array-like-operators.md

 * Be looped over using `for(const item of iterable){ /* do something */ }` until there are no more items.
 * Be copied into an array using `const newArray = [...iterable]` or `const newArray = Array.from(iterable);`

-However, not every iterable is like an array.
+However, not every iterable is *exactly* like an array.
 For instance:

 * Arrays are finite, since they need to have all of their data in memory all at once.
 Iterables could be infinite.
 * Arrays have a fixed length.
 An iterable's length could be unknown until it stops.